 Frederiksberg: This is where Copenhagen’s upper-class lives so it caters to a lot of upscale clientele.
 Here you’ll find high-end shopping, classy restaurants, and old-school architecture.
 Foodies should check out Parisian-inspired Værnedamsvej street.
 Other attractions include the Copenhagen Zoo and Frederiksberg Palace/gardens.
 See On Google Maps.

 Østerbro: Østerbro is another quiet high-end neighborhood that’s very popular with families.
 See On Google Maps.

 Copenhagen has around 20 hostels and a bed in the most popular/best hostels will cost anywhere from about 200 DKK-350 DKK/night ($30-$55/night) during the summer.
 Below is a list of mu top hostel picks but check out our guide to the best hostels in Copenhagen if you want a more in-depth look at the city’s hostel options.

 - Steel House Copenhagen (We stayed here and we loved the hostel)

 - Generator Copenhagen

 Looking for a budget hotel?
-We recommend Booking.com as they have the best selection of European hotels.
+I recommend Booking.com as they have the best selection of European hotels.

 Copenhagen has a number of great museums, attractions, activities, and neighborhoods to keep you busy for days.
-In this section, we’ll cover the top-sights that you might want to check out when visiting Copenhagen.
+In this section, I’ve covered the top sights that you might want to check out when visiting Copenhagen.